In this article...

 What Is Chapter 13 Bankruptcy?

 In Chapter 13 bankruptcy, the debtor restructures some or all of his debt into a 3-5 year payment plan.
-Chapter 13 is different from Chapter 7, which focuses on eliminating as much debt as possible by liquidating all your assets and forgiving whatever debt is left over.
+Chapter 13 is different from Chapter 7 bankruptcy in Indiana, which focuses on eliminating as much debt as possible by liquidating all your assets and forgiving whatever debt is left over.
 Chapter 13 takes your three different types of debt, secured, unsecured, and general unsecured, and prioritizes them, allowing you to pay pennies on the dollar for some debts and more for others.

 Is Chapter 13 Bankruptcy Right For Me?